BarathArivazhagan/Spring-Reactor-workshop/README.md

 # Spring-Reactor-workshop
-This repository contains project samples for Eureka client with Netflix Feign implementation to communicate with other servicesSpring reactive framework
+This repository contains project samples including spring 5 reactive framework and its other features.